-Other restricted income from charitable activities is derived from Oberstown, Limerick City and County Council, Commission for the Support of Victims of Crime.
+Other restricted income from charitable activities is derived from Oberstown, Limerick City and County Council, Victims of Crime Office.
 Le Chéile also receives funding from Waterford & South Tipperary Community Youth Service and Crosscare through the GYDP-JLO Dormant Funds.
 These income streams are also accounted for on an accruals basis.